Top 11 Great Infrastructure Projects That Helped Shape America

 4. Texas Bullet Rail (Dallas/ Fort Worth and Houston, Texas)

-The dream of Texas Central Partners and Matthews Southwest Properties is to build a high-speed train line that connects Dallas/Fort Worth and Houston, Texas.
+Texas Central Partners and Matthews Southwest Properties want to connect Dallas/Fort Worth and Houston, Texas, with a high-speed rail line.

-Webuild Group & Lane Construction Corp. are listed as the project’s general contractors, with Kiewit Infrastructure South and Mass Electric Construction also involved.
+The project's general contractors are listed as Webuild Group & Lane Construction Corp.; Kiewit Infrastructure South and Mass Electric Construction are also associated with the project.

 5. Blue Castle Nuclear Plant (Green River, Utah)